Randy Sartin-USA TODAY Sports. Pictured:LSU Tigers head coach Ed Orgeron

 Let’s lead off with five favorites, starting with an early afternoon ugly game on the surface that might hold some road chalk value.
 We will then finish up with five underdogs (and an ML underdog) and four totals.

-*All odds for the picks pulled overnight from 5Dimes on Sept.
+*All odds for the picks pulled overnight on Sept.
 20

 Ken Barkley: Western Michigan -7.5 (at Georgia State)